 Honesty is the back bone and the glue that brings and keeps people together.
-If we have honesty, we will have integrity and will also have trust.
-The objective is we work on and have all three.
+If we have honesty, we will have integrity and we will also have trust.
+The objective is that we work on all three.
 They go together.

-Another old-fashioned value that should pay dividends.
-As children begin to learn the difference between loyalty and blind loyalty they will then begin to choose their friends wisely.
-It’s even a learning curve for some adults.
+Loyalty is another old-fashioned value that should pay dividends.
+As children begin to learn the difference between loyalty and blind loyalty, they will begin to choose their friends wisely.
+It can sometimes be a learning curve for adults, also.

 Empathy is the ability to understand and share the feelings of another.
-To be concerned and to understand how someone else feels will help us strengthen our own resolve on what we deal with.
+To be concerned and also understand how someone else feels will help us strengthen our own resolve.
 With empathy we are able to see others who are less fortunate than ourselves.
-We must always want to help where we can and know we can make a difference.
+We must always want to help where we can and know that we can make a difference.

-Finally, putting others first makes us selfless and unselfish.
-If followed continually, being selfless and unselfish will help us mature and spiritually grow.
+Finally, putting others first makes us selfless and unselfish and if followed continually, will help us mature and spiritually grow.